dheijl/AlchitryAuTests/IO_experiments/README.md

 An overflow condition is shown on the leftmost io led [2][7:7]

+The code is written in Alchitry Labs Lucid, a more ergonomic version of Verilog.
+The Alchitry IDE converts this to Verilog and compiles it with Vivado.

 A picture of the result of adding 9999 + 9999 :

 ![bcd adder](https://github.com/user-attachments/assets/99d17364-7336-4259-8767-2ef69e75b5ef)